Skip to main content

 How do I write a driver cover letter if I have never driven a van for work?
 Toggle answer

-Do not fake commercial driving experience.
-Show transferable proof instead: time-sensitive work, safe driving habits, route awareness, customer contact, and any role where mistakes had real operational consequences.
+Do not exaggerate or invent commercial driving experience.
+Instead, show transferable experience: time-sensitive work, safe driving habits, route awareness, customer interaction, or any job where mistakes had real consequences.

 Does Uber or rideshare experience count as real driver experience?
 Toggle answer

-It can, if you translate it properly.
-Focus on passenger handling, punctual pickups, clean vehicle standards, route decisions, and calm service under pressure.
-Do not leave it sounding like app work with no structure.
+It can, if you present it well.
+Emphasize passenger handling, punctual pickups, clean vehicle standards, smart route decisions, and calm service when trips do not go as planned.
+Make it sound like real transport work, not just app-based gig work.

 Should I focus more on customer service or on safe driving?
 Toggle answer